 Participants were often hard-pressed to identify potential metrics for data without prompts.
 One participant reflected that any data metrics were likely to lead to more work for researchers, as they would need to be collected for application material in the context of tenure or grant proposals (P4).

-While some participants saw data metrics as a potential, albeit not quite fully developed, first step to incentivize and reward data sharing there was an overall skepticism regarding the use of metrics and citations in evaluations, due to embedded biases and the potential gaming of metrics (P3).
+While some participants saw data metrics as a potential, albeit not quite fully developed, first step to incentivize and reward data sharing, there was an overall skepticism regarding the use of metrics and citations in evaluations, due to embedded biases and the potential gaming of metrics (P3).
 Some participants proposed alternative means for recognizing and rewarding data work.
 Rather than adhering to the view that data citations could be a form of academic currency, they advocated for the use of monetary currency as a form of reward (P13, P15).

 I think a cash bonus from the National Science Foundation would be nice.
 I'm like semiserious there.
 It's a [..] ton of work to package this all up.
 And so getting a little boost would be nice or, you know, a prize would be nice.
 So it's not going to be citations, but [..] something that would enhance your reputation a little better.
 (P15)